-On November 18, 2020, or the Closing Date, Liquidia Corporation completed the previously announced acquisition contemplated by the Agreement and Plan of Merger, dated as of June 29, 2020, as amended by a Limited Waiver and Modification to the Merger Agreement, dated as of August 3, 2020, or the Merger Agreement, by and among Liquidia Corporation, Liquidia Technologies, Inc., a Delaware corporation, or Liquidia Technologies, RareGen, LLC, a Delaware limited liability company, or RareGen, Gemini Merger Sub I, Inc., a Delaware corporation, or Liquidia Merger Sub, Gemini Merger Sub II, LLC, a Delaware limited liability company, or RareGen Merger Sub, and PBM RG Holdings, LLC, a Delaware limited liability company, as Members' Representative.
-Pursuant to the Merger Agreement, Liquidia Merger Sub, a wholly owned subsidiary of Liquidia Corporation, merged with and into Liquidia Technologies, or the Liquidia Technologies Merger, and RareGen Merger Sub, a wholly owned subsidiary of Liquidia Corporation, merged with and into RareGen, the RareGen Merger and, together with the Liquidia Technologies Merger, the Merger Transaction.
+On November 18, 2020, or the Closing Date, Liquidia Corporation completed the previously announced acquisition contemplated by the Agreement and Plan of Merger, dated as of June 29, 2020, as amended by a Limited Waiver and Modification to the Merger Agreement, dated as of August 3, 2020, or the Merger Agreement, by and among Liquidia Corporation, Liquidia Technologies, Inc., a Delaware corporation, or Liquidia Technologies, RareGen, LLC, a Delaware limited liability company, or RareGen, Gemini Merger Sub I, Inc., a Delaware corporation, or Liquidia Merger Sub, Gemini Merger Sub II, LLC, a Delaware limited liability company, or RareGen, Gemini Merger Sub I, Inc., a Delaware corporation, or Liquidia Merger Sub, and PBM RG Holdings, LLC, a Delaware limited liability company, as Members' Representative.
+Pursuant to the Merger Agreement, Liquidia Merger Sub, a wholly owned subsidiary of Liquidia Corporation, merged with and into Liquidia Technologies, or the Liquidia Technologies Merger, and RareGen Merger Sub, a wholly owned subsidiary of Liquidia Corporation.
 Upon consummation of the Merger Transaction, the separate corporate existences of Liquidia Merger Sub and RareGen Merger Sub ceased and Liquidia Technologies and RareGen continued as wholly owned subsidiaries of Liquidia Corporation.
-The organization of Liquidia Corporation, Liquidia Technologies, and RareGen following the Merger Transaction is illustrated below:
+The organization of Liquidia Corporation, Liquidia Technologies and RareGen following the Merger Transaction is illustrated below: